Adding a subwoofer to your home audio system is kind of a big deal for everyone trying to improve one’s listening experience.

 When a moment like this comes, people usually focus on getting the best possible subwoofer, they read a bunch of reviews, specifications, etc. Once they buy the device and bring it home, they simply put it on the floor, left or right to the other speakers, and think that is where the setup ends.

-Unfortunately, this is one of the most common and biggest mistakes because there is no subwoofer in the world, regardless of how good it is, can compensate for the wrong placement.
+Unfortunately, this is one of the most common and biggest mistakes because there is no subwoofer in the world, regardless of how good it is, that can compensate for the wrong placement.

 Want to know where to place your subwoofer and how to place it correctly?
 We’ll go into more detail below, but here’s the answer in short: